Remdox/Yolo11-Card-Detection-cpp/README.md

 │       ...
 └── data.yaml
 ```
+Where The data.yaml file is used by the YOLO model to find each part of the dataset and assign each class to its corresponding name.

-Where the labels are .txt files described in YOLO format.
+The labels are .txt files described in YOLO format.
 See: [Ultralytics YOLO format](https://docs.ultralytics.com/datasets/detect/).
-Example:
+Example of a .txt file containing labels for multiple cards:
 ```
-obj_class xcenter ycenter width height
+<obj_class1> <xcenter1> <ycenter1> <width1> <height1>
+<obj_class2> <xcenter2> <ycenter2> <width2> <height2>
+...
 ```
-The data.yaml file is used by the YOLO model to find each part of the dataset and assign each class to its corresponding name.
+Where each row is a bounding box enclosing the suit and the rank on the corners of a poker card.
+This means that at most 2 bounding boxes can be found for the same card, which makes it easier to find in case of partial occlusions.

 No data augmentation has been used for the datasets, as to reduce memory overhead.

 ## Training
 The datasets used are:
    * **The Complete Playing Card Dataset** by **Jay Pradip Shah** on Kaggle.
 See: https://www.kaggle.com/datasets/jaypradipshah/the-complete-playing-card-dataset.